The following is a timeline of Great Western production history by serial.

 GW21592 – First .22 magnum observed.

-GW21750 – I observe quality of the assembly to be very iffy past this point.
-Whatever is going on, factory assembly has been very diminished.
+GW21750 – Build quality of original guns in contemporary collections is observed to be very iffy past this serial.
+Company is in genuine liquidation phase, with factory assembly very diminished.

 GW22239 – Last ‘regular’ production Great Western known, a .44 Magnum.